 Some things are always in style.

 Egg salad is the white linen sundress of salad: simple, classic, and vaguely elegant in a low-key, casual way.
-I am an egg salad true believer, especially when the egg salad comes loaded with fresh herbs.
+I am an egg salad true believer, especially when the recipe is this fresh, truly delicious egg salad with fresh herbs.
 Egg salad is the dish you may have forgotten about.
 But trust me, it is time for a lunch comeback.

-There are about as many egg salad recipes as their are methods for hard-boiling an egg (check out our favorite method).
+There are about as many egg salad recipes as their are methods for hard-boiling an egg (check out this favorite method).
 But this recipe bests others for its liberal use fresh herbs.
 Far from overpowering the egg’s mild flavor, the combination of tarragon, chives, and dill enhances it.
 You can also substitute chervil or a little flat-leaf parsley.

 The result?
 A fabulous, fork-mashed, easy dish that tops delicate greens, bread, toast — as well as everything else in your lunch rotation.

 Egg Salad With Fresh Herbs

 - 1 teaspoon rice vinegar

 - 2 tablespoons best-quality mayonnaise, such as Hellmann's or Best